DevOpsOttawaMeetup/info/README.md

 Build a strong local cloud development and DevOps community.

 ### Format
 Quarterly meetup with a "show and tell" format.
-We rotate to different local companies who host and share what they've learned in the cloud development and DevOps space.
+We rotate our meetings at different local companies who host and share what they've learned in the cloud development and DevOps space.

 ### What's required to host?
 Hosts are required to come up with the talks and provide the pizza/drinks.
 Hosts usually provide the venue as well but we can help with that if you don't have the space.